 After Push Comes to Shove

 It’s an advantage when you already know the individuals as human beings and are familiar with what kinds of interactions are comfortable for them.
 Does one person integrate concrete examples better than concepts?
 Does another need examples of the brighter future or of the unpleasant present in order to move away from the latter and toward the former?
-These are aspects of the kind of facilitation that will help them talk with each other, not just with you.
+These are examples of facilitation that can help them talk with each other, not just with you.

-At some point (not too early or you might, inadvertently, shut down the dialogue), you’ll need to declare your own position as part of asserting and maintaining your authority.
-The position you take does not need to reflect either of theirs.
-Instead, you may need to establish your own view of the situation and make it clear that you expect them to comply — and exactly how.
+If the adversaries are truly stalemated, at some point (not too early or you might, inadvertently, shut down the dialogue), you’ll need to declare your own position as part of asserting and maintaining your authority.
+Your position doesn’t have to reflect theirs.
+It may be time to establish your own view of the situation and make it clear that you expect them to comply — and specifically why and how.

 No matter how fierce their opposition, if the participants are operating in good faith, with patience and good communication skills, you will, in most cases, help them achieve a workable reconciliation.
-(See How to Manage Conflict at Work, Part IV: Coming to Terms and Getting Back to Business for more on recovering from conflict.)
+(See How to Get Back to Business After a Conflict for more on recovering from conflict.)

 In next week’s post, the final in this series, we’ll look at the unfortunate — and too common circumstance — when adversaries just won’t give up the fight.